stomt/stomt-woltlab-extension/README.md

 ```html
 <div id="stomt_create"></div>
 ```
-1- Go to Boxes,ADD Box.
+1- Go to Boxes,ADD Box ,choose HTML and Next

 2-add the details of the box (position,visibility,access..)